kibs-tech/kibs-tech.github.io/index.md

 - help with remote working and home office setup
 - help and advice getting your internet business ideas up and running
 - packages for sole traders wanting a simple internet presence.
-- complete websites for sole traders and  small businesses
+- websites for sole traders

 ## Small Business
 - backend programming
 - database programming
-- legacy websites and desktop applications
+- shpport for legacy websites and desktop applications
 - modern cloud, intranet, website and app development
+- complete websites

 ## Large Business and Corporate